gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/13_audit_information_and_alerting_for_customers.md

 #### Goals

-You should be provided with alerts when the cloud provider detects attacks against your data, or your use of their services.
+You should be provided with alerts when the cloud provider detects attacks against your data, or your use of their services .
 The cloud provider should be your first line of defence for identifying and preventing common attacks.

 ###### You should be sufficiently confident that: